 Licenses are valid for 6 years.
 You can apply or be renewed at your local police station.

-Please contact a Massachusetts attorney if you have any questions about receiving a firearms license.
-Contact me, and I'd be glad to help!
+Please contact a Massachusetts attorney if you have any questions about getting a gun license in Massachusetts.
+Contact me, and I’d be glad to help!

 My office is located in Boston, Massachusetts, but I handle criminal cases, including firearms offenses and issues with firearms licenses, in all Massachusetts courts.
 Contact me at 617-356-8217.